 Natt Spil (eat: Three Cup Chicken)

-Heritage Tavern (If you couldn’t tell, Heritage Tavern is my favorite restaurant in Madison.
+Heritage Tavern: Check out the specials on the wall or ask your server!
+If you couldn’t tell, Heritage Tavern is one of my favorite restaurants in Madison.
 Not only for the food, but also the service and atmosphere.
-I always take my kids there so I’ll say it’s somewhat kid friendly.
-If you go, please tell them I sent you!)
+I always take my kids here as well, so I’ll say it’s somewhat kid friendly.
+If you go, please tell them I sent you!

-Bar Corallini (Recently opened and already a fave of mine.
+Bar Corallini Great food, lovely atmosphere and great service!
 I really respect and love what Chef Giovanni Novella and team are doing here.
-Make a reservation ASAP!)
+Make a reservation ASAP!

 Salvatore’s Tomato Pies, two locations (I love the The Tomato Pie, The Classic!
 If you want something more substantial, order the Fat Uncle Tony, or the Fig & Bacon!)